 Experimental setup for measuring electroluminescence from a device using a fiber optic cable and spectrometer

 In order to measure electroluminescence, the active region needs to be excited by an external source, similar to with photoluminescence.
 For EL, you can do this by connecting a power supply over the device to apply a bias.
 This will drive charge injection into your device for radiative recombination and therefore electroluminescence will occur.
-To capture the emission, you can simply place a fiber optic in front of the active area of your device and then connect the other end of the fiber to a spectrometer.
+To capture the emission, you can simply place a fiber optic in front of the active area of your device and then connect the other end of the fiber to an optical spectrometer.
 This will give you the intensity of the emission as a function of wavelength.

 Efficiency